 - 10.1 Where the school uses contractors that are provided by a contractor, it is the responsibility of that contractor to have its staff checked.
-This must be a specific requirement contained in any contract for these services with the school.
-The school will seek written confirmation that these checks have been carried out by the contractor and Headteachers will routinely check with workers the contractor sends to the school, that they have had an enhanced DBS check and bring to the attention of the contractor any concerns arising.
-An enhanced DBS check with barred list check cannot be requested for contractors unless they meet the definition of regulated activity under the Protection of Freedoms Act 2012. - 10.2 The school may use the DBS Update Service to check the contractor's certificate is still current, where possible.
+This must be a specific requirement contained in any contract for these services with the [Authority or with schools].
+The school will seek written confirmation that these checks have been carried out by the contractor and the Headteacher will routinely check with workers the contractor sends to the school, that they have had an enhanced DBS check and bring to the attention of the contractor any concerns arising.
+An enhanced DBS check with barred list check cannot be requested for contractors unless they meet the definition of regulated activity under the Protection of Freedoms Act 2012. - 10.2 If the contractor working is self-employed, the school will consider obtaining the DBS check, as self-employed people are not able to make an application directly to the DBS on their own account. - 10.3 The school may use the DBS Update Service to check the contractor's certificate is still current, where possible.
 The contractor must be subscribed to the DBS Update Service, have given the school permission to undertake the check and the level of check required must be the same as the original check the original DBS certificate must also be viewed.

-11. NQT's
+11, ECT's

 11.1 Students undertaking Initial Teacher Training are subject to an enhanced DBS check with barred list check via their teacher training institution.
-However, a further check will be made by the school before a Newly Qualified Teacher is deployed to work directly with children.
-This school may use the DBS Update Service as long as the NQT is subscribed to the service, has given the school permission to undertake the check and the level of check required is the same as the original check - the original DBS certificate must also be viewed.
+However, a further check will be made by the school before an Early Careers Teacher is deployed to work directly with children.
+This school may use the DBS Update Service as long as the ECT is subscribed to the service, has given the school permission to undertake the check and the level of check required is the same as the original check - the original DBS certificate must also be viewed.